 With an increasing use of the internet, people all over the world now have access to an abundance of information and resources.
 In addition to consuming content, internet users also have the power to create their own content through videos, blogs, social media posts, and more.
 With new content being created and published regularly to the web, how do we separate the information that is true and factual, from the information that may be biased and lacking in credibility?

 When consuming information on the internet, always critique the source of the information and assess whether it is credible or not.
 To help you get started, we will highlight key aspects to pay attention to when accessing resources online.
 Once you have read through this post, you will have a good understanding of the key factors to focus on when assessing the credibility of online information.

 Who is the author?
 Online articles can seem professional and credible in its layout and presentation.
 However, the author may not be an expert on the topic they are writing about.
-When reading an article, it’s a good idea to do a quick background check on the author to determine whether they have the relevant experience and expertise necessary to be writing their article.
+When reading an article, do a quick background check on the author to determine whether they have the relevant experience and expertise necessary to be writing their article.
 Often, a quick search may reveal a LinkedIn profile outlining their professional background, or related articles and organizations that the author has contributed to in the past.
 If information on the author cannot be found online, this is a good reason to proceed with caution when reading their content.

 Who published the article?
 If an author’s information is unavailable, explore the website the article is published on, and try to assess the organization that published this article.